binnes/blog/docs/posts/devcontainers.md

 }
 ```

+Features can provide support for programming languages such as JavaScript, Java or Python, a capability such as running containers within a container or tool such as Skopeo which allows images to be copied between registries.

 When the container is built, each feature runs its own install script (usually a Bash snippet) that adds the requested toolset and optionally sets up environment variables.

 ### Issues with different OS distributions